 Decide in advance on the main action you want people to take from that week’s email.
 Give extra prominence to that action with a bright design or a colored surround.
 This makes it easy for the reader to see what you want them to do, whether it’s watching the CEO’s latest update or signing up for a company event.

 If you already have a designated employee comms or engagement survey, add questions about the newsletter and how valuable it is for your colleagues.
+If you don’t have a survey yet, use your email newsletter tool to launch one.

-TIP: You can read more about designing an employee engagement survey here.
+Tip: Read more about designing an employee engagement survey here.

 11. Keep developing